About

 Welcome to the Uncommon Stack.

-I run GiggTech, where I help companies solve the messy intersection problems that most consultants won’t touch - like when your SEO strategy conflicts with your dev architecture, or your content team needs technical infrastructure they don’t know how to ask for.
+I run GiggTech, where I help companies solve the messy intersection problems that most consultants won’t touch.
+Like when your SEO strategy conflicts with your dev architecture, or your content team needs technical infrastructure they don’t know how to ask for.
 After 15+ years building and breaking web systems at scale, I can architect the strategy AND actually execute it.

-Most of my clients come to me because they need someone who can translate between marketing, engineering, and business - and who’s done the hands-on work, not just theorized about it.
+Most of my clients come to me because they need someone who can translate between marketing, engineering, and business.
+And who’s done the hands-on work, not just theorized about it.

 Beyond the consulting and experiments, this site is my digital playground.
 Router security hacks that actually work (unlike that “miracle” hair growth formula I bought).
 AI projects that aren’t just hype.
 Baseball analytics that reveal hidden patterns (or confirm that, yes, your team’s bullpen really is that bad).
 Photography that captures moments others miss.